Schertz, Texas: In film

-In recent years, Schertz has become a prime location for filming movies in the San Antonio area.
+In the 2000s, Schertz has become a prime location for filming movies in the San Antonio area.
 In March 2007, the Cevallos Brothers filmed a portion of the movie The Ace in the Hole on location in Schertz.
 In 2005, the indie film Klay World: Off The Table was filmed by Robert Benfer in various desolate areas around Schertz.
 Avenue of the Strongest: A September 11 Memorial Exhibit was also filmed in Schertz.